HeardLibrary/digital-scholarship/lod/wikibase/sparql/index.md

 ## Sending a query

-To send a query, you need to define the query as a multi-line string.
-Here is an example that lists all of the values of "instance of" in a wikibase where P1 is the "instance of" property:
+To send a query, you need to define the query as a string.
+Here is an example that lists all of the values of "instance of" in a wikibase, where P1 is the "instance of" property:

 ```
 query_string = '''PREFIX wdt: <https://wbwh-test.wikibase.cloud/prop/direct/>